ZachPenn/CellCounting/README.md

 ![Example](Images/Example.png)

-## Package requirements
+# Installation and Package Requirements
-The iPython scripts included in this repository require the following packages to be installed in your Conda environment:
+The iPython scripts included in this repository require the following packages to be installed in your Conda environment.
+Although the package versions used during development are listed it is likely that latest releases of all will be fine to use:
-* python (3.6.5)
+* python (3.6.7)
-* jupyter
+* jupyter (1.0.0)
+* numpy (1.15.2)
+* pandas (0.23.0)
+* matplotlib (3.1.1)
+* opencv (3.4.3)
+* holoviews (1.12.3)
-* imread
+* scipy (1.2.1)
 * mahotas(1.4.4)
-* numpy(1.14.3)
-* pandas(0.23.0)
-* matplotlib(2.2.2)
-* holoviews
-* scipy
-* opencv

-The following commands can be executed in your terminal to create the environment:
-* conda config --add channels conda-forge
-* conda create -n CellCounter python=3.6.5 mahotas=1.4.4 pandas=0.23.0 matplotlib=2.2.2 jupyter imread holoviews scipy opencv

-To subsequently activate this environment and open Jupyter Notebook enter the following commands in the terminal:
-* source activate CellCounter
-* jupyter notebook
+1. [Download and install Miniconda/Conda](https://conda.io/miniconda.html).
+Download version with Python 3.7.
+The ‘.pkg’ installer is likely easier for those unfamiliar with coding.
+See below for an explanation of Conda.

+2. Create the CellCounter Conda environment:

+    a.
+For OSX/Linux Users, open Terminal on your computer.
+If using Windows, open Anaconda Prompt.

+    b.
+Copy the following command into Terminal/AnacondaPrompt: `conda create -y -n CellCounter -c conda-forge python=3.6 pandas=0.23.0 matplotlib=3.1.1 opencv=3.4.3 jupyter=1.0.0 holoviews=1.12.3 scipy=1.2.1 mahotas=1.4.4` and hit enter.

+    c.
+The CellCounter Conda Environment is now installed.

+3. From the CellCounter github page, download all files onto your computer.
+On the main page of the repository, click the button to ‘Clone or download’, and download the zip folder onto your hard drive (don't forget to unzip the folder).
+The unzipped folder is called CellCounter-master and contains all files necessary to run the CellCounter.
+Alternatively, use git commands if you are familiar with them (`git clone https://github.com/ZachPenn/CellCounting.git`)

+4. Activate the CellCounter Conda environment from Terminal/Anaconda Prompt.
+On OSX/Linux, use your finder to open Terminal and enter the command: `source activate CellCounter`.
+On a Windows os, search for 'Anaconda Prompt'.
+Once open, enter the command `conda activate CellCounter`.

+5. Launch Jupyter Notebook from Terminal/Anaconda Prompt (command: `jupyter notebook`).

+**Note that steps 4-5 must be done fresh each time CellCounter is used on your computer.

 ## Image requirements
-Single channel, 8-bit, .tif images are required.
+Single channel, .tif images are required (8, 16, 32 and 64 bit images should now all work)

-16 and 32 bit image processing will likely soon be added, but I'm lazy for now.
-Let me know if you need this.
+If your images are RGB/BGR 3-channel images, you can use ImageSplitter.ipynb to separate them.

 ## Image J
 There are certain tasks relevant to the execution of these scripts (e.g. estimating cell diameters, drawing regions of interest) for which Image J is recommended.
 Instructions regarding how to do these tasks in ImageJ are provided in the ipynb files..